New & Used 2025 Toyota 4Runner for Sale near Washington, DC

 Favorably reviewed: Owners rated the 2025 Toyota 4Runner 5 / 5 stars.

-The 2025 Toyota 4Runner introduces a new hybrid option, providing improved power and efficiency along with its traditional off-road capabilities.
+The 2025 Toyota 4Runner features a new hybrid option, offering improved power with 326 horsepower and enhanced on-road composure without compromising its off-road capabilities.

 Why it stands out